t-jor/t-jor/README.md

 Over the past year, as part of my professional transition and hands-on analytics training, I built several end-to-end projects that mirror real modern data-stack workflows.

-Today I focus on building clean, thoughtful analytics that bridge product understanding and modern data engineering.
+Today I focus on building clean, thoughtful analytics that connect product understanding and modern data engineering.

 ---

 ## 🧩 How I work with the modern data stack

-Over the last year, I recreated real-world workflows across the full analytics lifecycle —
+Throughout this journey, I recreated real-world workflows across the full analytics lifecycle —
 from ingesting raw data to modeling it into meaningful structures and visualizing the story behind it.
-Here’s what that journey looks like:
+Here’s how the different layers fit together:

 ---

 ### 📥 1) Data Loading & Integration (EL)

 This is where raw operational data becomes structured and ready for analysis.
 Using **Fivetran**, I built automated ingestion pipelines that feed directly into cloud warehouses.

 **Example:**